CSUA/csua-static-website/src/about/join.md

 # Get Connected

 By creating a CSUA account, you have an option to join the jobs@csua mailing list.
-If you would like to join, visit
+If you would like to be added, please contact an officer!

 We use Slack for most of our day-to-day communications.
 [Join our Slack][slack] (requires an @berkeley.edu email).